 These specifications are general guidelines based on the minimum experience normally considered essential to the satisfactory performance of this job.
 Individual abilities may result in some deviation from these guidelines.

 - To perform effectively in this position, the incumbent must have:

-- A bachelor’s degree in psychology, social work or similar human services discipline.
+- A bachelor’s degree in psychology, social work or similar human services discipline is preferred.

 - Three to five years of experience with supporting people who are deaf and hard of hearing

 - Must be able to effectively communicate verbally and be fluent in American Sign Language.

 - Experience working with families from diverse cultural, linguistic and socioeconomic backgrounds.

 - A comprehensive working knowledge of the laws and regulations associated with Regional Center clients and services (i.e. Title 22 and Title 17 Regulations governing community care and those with developmental disabilities).